University of Western Ontario Faculty of Law: Student life

 Approximately every other Wednesday during the academic year, the SLS organizes social outings for law students at large bars or night clubs.
 Known as "Dennings", they are named after Alfred Denning, the judge from England's Court of Appeal.
 A few hours before each Denning, the Mature Students Club hosts "Puisne Dennings" at a nearby pub geared towards more conversation and discourse.

-The law building houses a student lounge.
-A Starbucks operates in the part of the law building known as "Chambers".
+The law building houses a student lounge in the basement level.
+A cafe operates in the part of the law building known as "Chambers".
 Law students also have access to all the amenities of the larger university campus.

 Western Law students participate in many intramural sports, competing with other faculty and residence based teams on campus.
 Students also participate in the yearly "Law Games" against teams from other law schools across Canada.
 Western organized the 2007 edition of these games.